 How do you prove a medical malpractice claim?

-In order to prove a medical malpractice claim, you will need a formal opinion (and eventually testimony if the case goes to trial) from a qualified medical professional such as a doctor, nurse, etc. The expert will need to review your medical records and medical bills to evaluate whether medical negligence occurred.
+To prove a medical malpractice claim, you will need a formal opinion (and eventually testimony if the case goes to trial) from a qualified medical professional such as a doctor, nurse, etc. The expert will need to review your medical records and medical bills to evaluate whether medical negligence occurred.

 How long can you wait to file a Maryland medical malpractice claim?

 Maryland personal cases are subject to a 3-year statute of limitations.
 This means that a Maryland medical malpractice lawsuit must be filed within 3-years of the date that the malpractice claim "accrues."
 A medical malpractice claim accrues when the plaintiff discovers or reasonably should have discovered, that they had grounds for a possible malpractice lawsuit.
 This deadline does not apply to malpractice cases involving wrongful death.
-The deadline for filing a wrongful death claim is 3-years after the date that the wrongful death occurs.
+The deadline for filing a wrongful death claim is 3 years after the date that the wrongful death occurs.

 Can you still bring a medical malpractice claim if you didn't follow your doctor's instructions?

-If you fail to follow your doctor's treatment intructions, you can still bring a medical malpractice claim as long as your failure to follow the instructions was not the direct cause of your injuries.
+If you fail to follow your doctor's treatment instructions, you can still bring a medical malpractice claim as long as your failure to follow the instructions was not the direct cause of your injuries.
 If the failure to comply with the instructions was the primary cause of your injuries, then your medical malpractice claim will not be successful.

 What is the first step in bringing a medical malpractice claim?